alex-lt-kong/libiotctrl/README.md

-# LCUS-1 USB Relay Control
+# USB IoT device control

+* The repository wraps methods to control the following USB IoT devices:
-* Control an LCUS-1 USB relay programmatically.
+  * LCUS-1 relay.
+  * DL11B-MC temprature sensor.

 <br>
 <img src="./assets/device.jpg" width="480" />

+## LCUS-1 relay

 * On Linux, you don't usually need any extra drivers if you see the following in `dmesg`: